Roy E. Baldwin

+Family and formative years

-Baldwin has two brothers:Robert and Bill and a sister, Mary Baldwin Costello.
+Born in Pennsylvania on August 9, 1948, Baldwin has two brothers: Robert and Bill and a sister, Mary Baldwin Costello.
 He married Cynthia "Cindy" Laulani, a mathematics teacher.
 He has three children, two sons: Andy Baldwin, US Naval Officer, athlete and physician who starred in the reality show The Bachelor, Rob and a daughter Susie Baldwin.

+Baldwin earned a degree in Agricultural Engineering from Cornell University.